Huawei-APAC-Professional-Services/ucs-workshop/README.md

 # Prerequisites
 1. A Huawei Cloud Account
-2. A public domain name(Must use a domain name that you have control over it unless you attend a guided workshop)
+2. A public domain name(Must use a domain name that you have control over it unless you attend a workshop hosted by Professional Service team)
 3. `git` and `Terraform` command tools have been installed on your laptop

 # Tasks